germannp/acbeo.ch/README.md

 New ACBeo website 🪂
 ===================

-Unfortunately, our current website is built on a Joomla extension that seems no longer under development.
-Therefore, eventually we will need a new homepage.
-Here, we develop a prototype in Python.
-Having no strong opinions ourselves, we use the opinionated web framework [Django](https://www.djangoproject.com/) for the backend.
+Unfortunately, our former website was built on a Joomla extension that seems no longer under development.
+Therefore, eventually we needed a new homepage.
+Having no strong opinions, we use the opinionated web framework [Django](https://www.djangoproject.com/) for the backend.
 For the frontend we use [Bootstrap 5](https://getbootstrap.com/), as it feels like LaTeX for mobile (in the good, the bad, and the ugly way 🤷).

 To download the code, install the necessary packages, and set up a local database run:
 ```